-1. Decide Who's Hosting
+1. Decide who's hosting.

 Traditionally, the bride's parents paid for the wedding and the groom's parents took care of the rehearsal dinner.
 These days, anything goes.
 If both sets of parents are sharing the costs of the wedding, then perhaps you and your fiancé may want to pay for the rehearsal dinner.

-2. Consider Casual
+2. Consider keeping it casual.

-3. Choose a Fun Theme
+3. Choose a fun theme.

 A fun way kick off the wedding weekend is to incorporate a theme into your rehearsal dinner.
 You can build the party around your cultural background, for example (as in a colorful tapas-and-paella fiesta to reflect a bride's Spanish heritage), or play up the wedding's location (say, a wine-and-cheese-tasting party if there are some vineyards in the area).
 Here are a few more rehearsal-dinner themes:

 Outdoor Barbecue: A grilled feast and a game of softball is an inexpensive, relaxed, and easy-to-prepare party for groups both large and small.